aljeks/air-quality-and-asthma/README.md

 And enjoy /air-quality-and-asthma/notebook.ipynb

 ### Containerization and run
-Dockerfile is provided with git project
+Dockerfile is provided with the git project

 To build docker container run:
 #sudo docker build -t predict .